ParitKansal/Database/README.md

 ---

-## Normalization
+## **Normalization**

 **Definition:**
-Normalization is the process of minimizing redundancy in a relation or set of relations.
+Normalization is the process of minimizing redundancy and avoiding anomalies in a relational database by organizing data into well-structured relations.

 **Purpose:**
-Redundancy in a relation may cause insertion, deletion, and update anomalies.
+To eliminate redundancy and avoid insertion, deletion, and update anomalies.

 **Process:**
-It involves grouping attributes into well-structured relations that contain minimal redundancy.
+It involves organizing attributes into relations to ensure minimal redundancy.

 **Focus:**
-It emphasizes the characteristics of specific entities.
+Ensures that each relation represents a single theme or entity.

 **Essence of Normalization:**
-One relation should have one theme.
+One relation should represent one theme or entity.

 ---

 ### Normalization Forms

 | **Transformation Process** |
 |-|